Posted by Robert Half on 07 March 2016

 Management opportunities are less commonly offered to women as they are to men.
 Leadership qualities like assertiveness are often seen in a negative light when displayed by a woman, whilst being championed in male leaders.
 As much as we think we’re treating everyone equally, it can be hard to assess a candidate’s suitability for the job without being affected by our own gender stigmas.
 A simple mental exercise would be to picture certain undesirable actions coming from the opposite sex of the person.
 Would this behaviour be acceptable if it had come from a man instead of a woman, or vice versa?

-Keep in mind that everyone has a different approach to handling stressful situations, regardless of their gender, and there will never be a single best way to lead a team.
+Keep in mind that everyone has a different approach to handling stressful situations and battling burnout, regardless of their gender, and there will never be a single best way to lead a team.
 Rather than speculating on possible success, get your management trainees to run smaller projects in teams while monitoring their progress, rather than focusing too much on their individual management styles.

 Parenthood does not affect productivity